garthable/Terminal-Sweeper/README.markdown

-# Mine Sweeper Solver Prototype
+# Minesweeper Solver Prototype
-This is currently a casual project that im currently working on to gain experience with C++.
-The goal of this project is to create an algorithm that can solve mine sweeper on expert difficulty 45% of the time as fast as possible.
-Currently it can solve 42.66% of expert games with seeds 0-9999 in 55 seconds meaning it can solve the average game from this set in 5.5 milliseconds.
+This is a casual project that I'm currently working on to gain experience with C++.
+The goal of this project is to create an algorithm to solve Minesweeper on expert difficulty 45% of the time as fast as possible.
+Currently it can solve 42.66% of expert games with seeds 0-9999 in 55 seconds making the average game from this set solvable in 5.5 millisecs.
 ## Planned Fixes and Improvements in rewrite:
-- I will reimplement being able to actually play minesweeper in the rewrite.
+- I will implement realtime minesweeper play in the rewrite.
 - In my rewrite I have already improved this algorithm by implementing a minesweeper strategy shown in this [article](https://minesweepergame.com/strategy/patterns.php) which results in less calls to an expensive function.
 - Part of the reason for the poor solve time is that I overassign heap memory in frequently called functions.
 In my rewrite im pooling all heap memory used frequently to improve runtime.
 - The reason why im not hitting the 45% win rate at the moment is because when my algorithm guesses it is only takes bomb probability and whether or not it borders a corner or edge into account.
 In my rewrite I plan on implementing an algorithm that will factor in both bomb probability and reguess probability.
 This will allow for a better guessing process and will hopefully increase the winrate.
 If I find that Im not able to discover the reguess probability I will likely improve on my prior design.